CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

 # Lab-04 Mirroring Snowflake in Microsoft Fabric

+In this lab, you’ll create a mirrored database in Microsoft Fabric and connect to your Snowflake instance on any cloud platform.
+You’ll start the mirroring process to replicate the Snowflake database into Fabric.
+Finally, you’ll monitor and view the status of the Fabric Snowflake mirroring process to ensure successful replication and synchronization.

+## Task-01: Create a mirrored database in Microsoft Fabric

 In this section, we'll provide a brief overview of how to create a new mirrored database to use with your mirrored Snowflake data source.

 1. Navigate to the **Fabric portal** home.